Jerudong International School: Accreditation

+In February 2023, JIS was honoured with the COBIS Patron's Accreditation and became the first international school worldwide to receive Beacon Status in three standards: Student Welfare, Boarding Provision and Extracurricular, Enrichment & Engagement.

 JIS is an accredited 'British School Overseas' by the Association of British Schools Overseas (AoBSOs).
 Its most recent inspection by PENTA International, the overseas accreditation body for OFSTED, was in January 2019.
-The school was the first international school in the world to achieve Outstanding, the highest level possible, in all nine inspection areas.
+The school was the first international school in the world to achieve 'Outstanding', the highest level possible, in all nine inspection areas.

 JIS is also an accredited IB World School and offers the IB Diploma as a pre-university option.

 The School offers IGCSEs and A Levels from the Cambridge Assessment International Examination Board, Edexcel and AQA Examination Boards.

 Location

 Jerudong International School sits on around 120 acre of private ground in Kampong Tungku.
 Subjects are taught at various blocks throughout the school.
 Uniquely, it also has its own forest trail.

 Year groups

-Jerudong International School] provides comprehensive education from nursery to year 13 following a British International National Curriculum.
+Jerudong International School provides comprehensive education from nursery to year 13 following a British International National Curriculum.
 The School is divided into the Junior School (Nursery, Kindergarten, Reception and Years 1–6) and Senior School Middle Years: Years 7-9 and Upper Years: the 2 year IGCSE course for Years 10 & 11; and, in Years 12 and 13, a pre-university pathway.